Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indexes.md

     [ 0 1 1 ...
 0 0 1 ] 🡨 "Grey" data
     [ 0 0 0 ...
 0 0 0 ] 🡨 "Light" data

-Because of this, it's common to consider that a value is 'close to the dark side', for instance - which is very easy to mentally conceptualize if you can bound in the target on a kind of number line called an 'index.'
+Because of this it's common to consider that a value is 'close to the dark side', for instance - which is very easy to mentally conceptualize if you can bound in the target on a kind of number line called an 'index.'